Robert Crewe-Milnes, 1st Marquess of Crewe: Political career

 The Second Boer War broke out only months later in October.
 Crewe remained a leader of the conciliators who to the last tried to find a negotiated settlement with President Paul Kruger.
 He began to grow apart from his father-in-law's Liberal imperialism, advocating a gradualist "step-by-step" policy of containment of the situation.
-But the war soon escalated with Crewe finding himself isolated.
+But the war soon escalated, with Crewe finding himself isolated.
 He was not much of an orator, but had skills in administration, proving an efficient organizer.
 He became increasingly influential with Henry Campbell-Bannerman and the Radicals.
 He made a personal friend out of H. H. Asquith, who was his political mainstay in the round of intrigues that intensified during the lead-up to the First World War.
-A close confidante he was appointed as an aide on almost every committee.
+A close confidante, he was appointed as an aide on almost every committee.
 From 1905 to 1908 he was Lord President of the Council in the Liberal government.
-The House of Lords, dominated by Tory peers, were hostile to Asquith's proposed reforms.
-They wrecked the Education Bill of 1906, while Crewe stood out as the main defender of the Cabinet's policy.
+The House of Lords, dominated by Tory peers, was hostile to Asquith's proposed reforms.
+It wrecked the Education Bill of 1906, while Crewe stood out as the main defender of the Cabinet's policy.
 In response to pleas from Campbell-Bannerman, he assumed the role of cross-party convenor.
 Crewe was moderate in all things.
 He deplored David Lloyd George's Limehouse Speech in the east end of London in support of the People's Budget.
 By the same token, he found it unacceptable for die-hard Tories and Unionists to continue to block legislation.